INTO-CPS-Association/Documentation/docs/index.rst

 ..
 INTO-CPS, is an abbreviation for "Integrated Tool Chain for Model-based Design of Cyber-Physical Systems".

 INTO-CPS is a collection of tools developed to aid the development of Cyber-Physical Systems (CPSs).
-Typical for such systems is a large number of complex components of diffent nature, such as software controllers, mechanical parts and electrical circuits.
+Typical for such systems is a large number of complex components of different nature, such as software controllers, mechanical parts and electrical circuits.
 Simulating such system requires special algorithms due to the different formalisms used to model the individual components.
 This is possible using a simulation technique known as co-simulation, enabled by the use of a model exchange standard called Functional Mock-up Interface (FMI) standard.